-- Revegetation to improve populations of Mentha atrolilacina, M. diemenica, Olearia glandulosa, O. suffruticosa, Leptostigma reptans, Veronica subtilis, Pultenaea dentata, Lomandra filiformis ssp. coriacea, Lagenophora gracilis, Eryngium vesiculosum, Cullen microcephalum, Eucalyptus pauciflora, and Acacia stricta; - Surveys (documenting) of populations/sites for Cardamine gunnii, Dianella callicarpa, Powerful Owl, Yellow-bellied Glider, Heath Mouse, Southern Brown Bandicoot, Eared Worm lizard, Growling Grass-frog, Smooth Frog, McCoys Skink, Brolga, Ancient Greenling damselfly, and Sword-grass Brown, Splendid Ochre, and Orange Ochre butterflies.
+- Revegetation to improve populations of Mentha atrolilacina, M. diemenica, Olearia glandulosa, O. suffruticosa, Leptostigma reptans, Veronica subtilis, Pultenaea dentata, Lomandra filiformis ssp. coriacea, Lagenophora gracilis, Eryngium vesiculosum, Cullen microcephalum, Eucalyptus pauciflora, and Acacia stricta. - Surveys (documenting) of populations/sites for Cardamine gunnii, Dianella callicarpa, Powerful Owl, Yellow-bellied Glider, Heath Mouse, Southern Brown Bandicoot, Eared Worm lizard, Growling Grass-frog, Smooth Frog, McCoys Skink, Brolga, Ancient Greenling damselfly, and Sword-grass Brown, Splendid Ochre, and Orange Ochre butterflies.

-The Heath Mouse (Pseudomus shortridgei) is listed as Vulnerable under the Environment Protection and Biodiversity Conservation Act 1999, and Endangered in South Australia under the National Parks and Wildlife Act 1972.
-There are two distinct populations in Australia, one in Western Australia, and the one in south-eastern Australia in the Victoria/South Australia border region.
-The species inhabits dry heathland habitat, and was discovered to be present in the NFRs of Caroline Forest in 2004.
+The Heath Mouse (Pseudomus shortridgei) is listed as Vulnerable under the Environment Protection and Biodiversity Conservation Act 1999 and Endangered in South Australia.
+There are two distinct populations in Australia, one in Western Australia, and the one in South-Eastern Australia in the Victoria/South Australia border region.
+The species inhabits dry heathland habitat and was discovered to be present in the NFRs of Caroline Forest in 2004.
 Results from Heath Mouse surveys in recent years indicate that the species persists in the area, including after prescribed burning.